paszczep/caesar_cipher/ReadME.md

-Three implementations of Ceasar's cypher just to see what is what.

-Random substitution to try and break it.
+Three implementations of Ceasar's cypher and random substitution to try and break them, brute force and frequency analisis respectively.